Criticism of credit scoring systems in the United States

-The scoring system has also been critiqued as a form of classification to shape an individuals life-chances—a form of economic inequality.
-Since the 1980s, neoliberal economic policy has created an inverse correlation between the expansion of credit and a decline in social welfare—deregulation incentivizes financing for the consumption of goods and services that the welfare state would alternatively provide.
-Credit scoring systems are seen as scheme to classify individuals creditworthiness necessitated by the loss of these collective social services.
+The scoring system has also been critiqued as a form of classification to shape an individual's life-chances—a form of economic inequality.
+Since the 1980s, neoliberal economic policy has created a correlation between the expansion of credit and a decline in social welfare—deregulation incentivizes financing for the consumption of goods and services that the welfare state would alternatively provide.
+Credit scoring systems are seen as scheme to segregate individuals creditworthiness necessitated by the loss of these collective social services.
 The credit scoring system in the United States has been compared to, and was the inspiration for, the Social Credit System in China.

-The use of credit information in connection with applying for various types of insurance or in landlord background checks (for rental applications) has drawn similar amounts of scrutiny and criticism, because obtaining and maintaining employment, housing, transport, and insurance are among the basic functions of meaningful participation in modern society, and in some cases (such as auto insurance) are mandated by law.
+The use of credit information in connection with applying for various types of insurance or in landlord background checks (for rental applications) has drawn similar amounts of scrutiny and criticism, because obtaining and maintaining employment, housing, transport, and insurance are among the basic functions of meaningful participation in modern society.